 Medical Treatment & Medications

-People with eating disorders need to see a physician on a regular basis.
+People with eating disorders need to see a physician in person on a regular basis.
 The doctor can watch for and treat any physical problems that are a result of their illness.

 The doctor will likely look for: